Connected car: Cooperative safety-of-life and efficiency

 These services relate to Advanced Driver-Assistance Systems (ADAS), that depend on the sensory input of more than one vehicle and enable instant reaction through automatic monitoring, alerting, braking and steering activities.
 They depend on instant vehicle-to-vehicle communication, as well as infrastructure, functioning across brands and national borders and offering cross-brand and cross-border levels of privacy and security.
 The US National Highway Traffic Safety Administration (NHTSA) for that reason has argued for regulation in its Advance Notice of Proposed Rulemaking (ANPRM) on V2V Communication and argued the case in US Congress.
 NHTSA began the rule-making process on December 13, 2016, proposing to mandate dedicated short-range communications (DSRC) technology in new light vehicles.
 Under this proposed rule, vehicles would broadcast a defined data packet, the "basic safety message" (BSM) up to ten times per second, indicating vehicle location, heading, and speed.
 In March, 2017, GM became the first US automaker to provide DSRC as standard equipment on a production automobile, the Cadillac CTS.
 The US also has appropriate standards – IEEE 802.11p – and frequency rules in place.
 In Europe a frequency is harmonised for transport safety and a harmonised standard, called ETSI ITS-G5, are in place.
 In the EU there is no push to oblige vehicle manufacturers to introduce connect.
 Discussions about a regulatory framework for privacy and security are ongoing.

 Technologically speaking cooperative applications can be implemented.
 Here the regulatory framework is the main obstacle to implementation, questions like privacy and security need to be addressed.
 British weekly "The Economist" even argues that the matter is regulatory driven.

+Roadway projects

+The Michigan Department of Transportation announced in 2020 it would pilot a dedicated lane for connected autonomous vehicles on Interstate 94 between Ann Arbor and Detroit.
+Construction began in 2023, upgrading the left lane for a 3 mi stretch.